 Baking your own bread is so gratifying.
 Not only because it’s so much better than store-bought bread and better than most commercial bakeries.
 If you are new in baking it’s a great way to learn all the artisan techniques, without all the intricacies of sourdough bread fermentation.
 This is my recipe for yeasted artisan bread.

-Many people associate homemade bread made with yeast as bread with kind of a soft crust, a very tight crumb and not very much taste.
+Many people associate homemade bread made with yeast with bread with kind of a soft crust, a very tight crumb, and not very much taste.
 I am about to change your view on this.

 This bread has a crispy, wonderfully caramelized crust.
 An awesomely soft and open crumb and a deliciously well-developed taste.
 No tang though.

 If you are just here for the recipe, you can press the button underneath to be automagically transported to the recipe:Jump to Recipe Jump to Video

 Yeast is a microorganism of the fungal variety.
 There are many types of yeasts, and not all of them are useful in baking.
 Actually most of them.

 If you have a sourdough starter, it can contain one or more strains of yeast.
 The common ones are Kazachstania exigua, Saccharomyces cerevisiae, K. exiguus, and K. humilis.

 Baker’s yeast, which is the one that you will find in commercial yeast products, like fresh or cake yeast, active dry yeast, and instant yeast is of the strain Saccharomyces cerevisiae.

 Also, baker’s yeast has a much higher concentration of yeast than you can get in a sourdough starter, which means that it’s much more potent when it comes to rising the bread.